picmi/help/docs/business/faqs.md

 ## Notifications

-::: faq Why am I receiving multiple notifications saying there are no vacancies?
+::: faq Why am I receiving multiple notifications saying there is no intake availability?
-PICMI is designed to notify you immediately when a vacancy check is performed, ensuring that you’re kept up to date in real time.
+PICMI is designed to notify you immediately when an intake availability check is performed, ensuring that you’re kept up to date in real time.
 However, if multiple checks are performed in quick succession—such as when retries are made—you might receive multiple notifications in a short period.